BBC Reports by 8 White

 She lived in Bel Air, Los Angeles.
 She was married to Ronald Reagan for 52 years and is going to be buried next to him.
 The funeral will be held in the Ronald Reagan Presidential Library in Simi Valley, California.

-‘It is a sad day for many Americans and for people around the world,’ said Dr Wilper, teacher of English at Rooks Heath College, who grew up in the United States when President Reagan held office.
+‘It is a sad day for many Americans and for people around the world,’ said Dr Wilper, teacher of English at Rooks Heath School, who grew up in the United States when President Reagan held office.

 Their marriage was described as the U.S. president's greatest love affair.
 Many consider her to be one of the most influential first ladies in U.S. history.

-Sport Relief at Rooks Heath College
+Sport Relief at Rooks Heath School

 Sport Relief is a charity that gets everyone involved.
 To raise money you could walk, swim, cycle or run to raise as much money as possible.
 This year the nation is expecting to get more charity money than the last 2 years.